boydgreenfield/nimrod-bloom/README.md

 ```

 By default, the Bloom filter will use a mathematically optimal number of k hash functions, which minimizes the amount of error per bit of storage required.
 In many cases, however, it may be advantageous to specify a smaller value of k in order to save time hashing.
-This is supported by passing an explicit `k` parameter, which will then either create an optimal Bloom filter for the specified error rate.*
+This is supported by passing an explicit `k` parameter, which will then either create an optimal Bloom filter for the specified error rate.[1]

-* If `k` <= 12 and the number of required bytes per element is <= 4.
+[1] If `k` <= 12 and the number of required bytes per element is <= 4.
 If either of these conditions doesn't hold, a fully manual Bloom filter can be constructed by passing both `k` and `force_n_bits_per_elem`.

 Example:
 ```